turbomanage/training-data-analyst/courses/machine_learning/README.md

 ### Open the notebook and install missing libraries
 1. Once the instance is up, click OPEN JUPYTERLAB.
 1. Click the Terminal launcher and type `pip install jupyter-tensorboard`.
 You'll need this later.
-1. Close the JupyterLab tab.
+1. Close the JupyterLab browser tab.
 1. Back in the GCP Console tab showing your notebook instance, restart the instance using the RESET button.

 ### Clone the git repo used for the labs